cazala/synaptic/docs/architecture.md

 lowers a sequence into one packed upload and command buffer and can omit the final loss readback.

+### Spatial BPTT specialization

+Growing Neural CA training sits beside the generic execution-plan path as a backend-owned specialization.
+Its portable boundary is a small versioned artifact—four shared tensors plus exact perception, activation, stochastic, boundary, and life-mask semantics—while its disposable execution machinery is a WebGPU generation tape and reverse-time compute schedule.

+This preserves the architecture rule that artifacts describe meaning and devices own execution.
+It also avoids expanding a 2D, 48-generation shared local rule into millions of unit/connection records.
+Automata consumes the artifact for inference; it does not share Synaptic's training buffers or GPU device.

 ## Determinism and precision

 The portable production precision is `f32`.
 Paper additionally supports `f64`